PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

 1. [ ] People Ops (Admin): Send an email to the chosen buddy letting them know that they have been chosen and include a link to the onboarding issue.
 1. [ ] Buddy: Schedule video call for first day to introduce yourself, and make sure they know that if they have questions, they can come to you.
 Check with the new team member if they will need help setting up their SSH key and installing a Shell ready for using Git locally.
 You may need to setup an additional meeting for this step.
 But your main job as a buddy will be to direct them to the right parts of the handbook, and/or encourage them to ask their questions of the wider group on chat, etc.
 1. [ ] Google account
-   1. [ ] People Ops (Admin): [create Google account](https://admin.google.com/gitlab.com/AdminHome?pli=1&fral=1#UserList:org=49bxu3w3zb11yx), `firstname[at]gitlab.com` or `initial(s)[at]gitlab.com`, email instructions to private email address, comment with private email below this issue.
+   1. [ ] People Ops (Admin): [Create Google account](https://admin.google.com/gitlab.com/AdminHome?pli=1&fral=1#UserList:org=49bxu3w3zb11yx), `firstname[at]gitlab.com` or `initial(s)[at]gitlab.com`, email instructions to private email address, comment with private email below this issue.
    1. [ ] People Ops (Admin): Add new Google user to ['New Users' group](https://admin.google.com/gitlab.com/AdminHome?groupId=new-users@gitlab.com&chromeless=1#OGX:Group) to disable 2FA for them
    1. [ ] New team member: Google does not support 2FA in some countries ([e.g. Nigeria](https://productforums.google.com/forum/#!topic/gmail/3_wcd8tAqdc) ); if that is the case for you, reach out to People Ops to get the initial authentication code sent to a phone in  supported country, after which 2FA will work as normal.
-   1. [ ] People Ops (Admin): inform the manager that Google account has been created by mentioning them with a comment in the issue.
+   1. [ ] People Ops (Admin): Inform the manager that Google account has been created by mentioning them with a comment in the issue.
 1. [ ] People Ops (Specialist): Invite GitLabber's GitLab.com account to the [gitlab-com group](https://gitlab.com/groups/gitlab-com/group_members) as a developer.
 1. [ ] 1Password
    1. [ ] New team member: Register on 1Password by clicking on the link in the ["Link to 1Password Sign-Up"](https://docs.google.com/document/d/15BdqpNhSi_5bc2b9KXo_w5f0gC-3gmuw-aIgzRcbnbk/edit) Google Doc and then ping @brittanyr to confirm your account.
 You can find this (and other) shared Google Docs by using [`Search for files shared with gitlab.com`](https://support.google.com/a/answer/3187967?hl=en) in Google Drive.
-   1. [ ] New team member: install the 1Password app on your computer, and link it to your team account, as described on the [security best practices page](https://about.gitlab.com/handbook/security/).
+   1. [ ] New team member: Install the 1Password app on your computer, and link it to your team account, as described on the [security best practices page](https://about.gitlab.com/handbook/security/).
 Please let People Ops or your manager know if you need any assistance.
    1. [ ] New team member: Change your password on GitLab.com to use 1Password if you had an account before joining the company.
    1. [ ] New team member: If you created any accounts while onboarding before being added to 1Password, reset your passwords for them to use 1Password.
    1. [ ] New team member: Set up [secure passwords per the handbook](https://about.gitlab.com/handbook/security/).
-1. [ ] Manager: in the "GitLab Email Forwarding" doc, suggest which email aliases the new team member should be added to, then ping one of the admins mentioned in the doc to help get it done.
+1. [ ] Manager: In the "GitLab Email Forwarding" doc, suggest which email aliases the new team member should be added to, then ping one of the admins mentioned in the doc to help get it done.
-1. [ ] Manager: determine if new team member will need access to the `dev` server.
+1. [ ] Manager: Determine if new team member will need access to the `dev` server.
 If so, make [new dev.GitLab.org account](https://dev.gitlab.org/admin/users/new) and invite to the [gitlab group](https://dev.gitlab.org/groups/gitlab/group_members) as a developer
-1. [ ] Manager: let the new team member know their handle for dev.gitlab.org by mentioning it here.
+1. [ ] Manager: Let the new team member know their handle for dev.gitlab.org by mentioning it here.
 1. [ ] Manager: Schedule a video call with new team member at the start of their first day.
 1. [ ] Manager: Organize smooth onboarding with clear starting tasks / pathway for new team member.
 1. [ ] Slack
    1. [ ] People Ops (Admin): Add to [Slack](https://gitlab.slack.com/admin).
+   1. [ ] Manager: Please inform what [Slack groups](https://gitlab.slack.com/admin#user_groups) the new team member should be added to by adding this to the "GitLab Email Forwarding" document as a suggestion.
-   1. [ ] New team member: pick your [Slack username](https://gitlab.slack.com/account/settings#username) to be the same as your GitLab email handle, for consistency and ease of use.
+   1. [ ] New team member: Pick your [Slack username](https://gitlab.slack.com/account/settings#username) to be the same as your GitLab email handle, for consistency and ease of use.
-   1. [ ] New team member: Fill in your [Slack profile](https://gitlab.slack.com/account/profile): What I do (can be your job title or something more informative about your role), Timezone (useful for other GitLabbers to see if you're available), Email, GitLab.com profile, and Job Description.
+   1. [ ] New team member: Fill in your [Slack profile](https://gitlab.slack.com/account/profile), including: What I Do (can be your job title or something informative about your role), Time Zone (useful for other GitLabbers to see when you're available), GitLab.com profile, and Job Description link.
    1. [ ] New team member: Introduce yourself in the Slack [#new_labbers](https://gitlab.slack.com/messages/new_labbers/) channel, where you can ask any questions you have and get to know other new team members!
-   1. [ ] Manager: please inform what [Slack groups](https://gitlab.slack.com/admin#user_groups) the new team member should be added to by adding this to the "GitLab Email Forwarding" document as a suggestion.
 1. [ ] People Ops Information
-   1. [ ] New team member: provide scan of photo ID to People Ops (used for verification, such as [I9 verification](https://www.uscis.gov/sites/default/files/files/form/i-9.pdf), and business travel purposes)
+   1. [ ] New team member: Provide scan of photo ID to People Ops (used for verification, such as [I9 verification](https://www.uscis.gov/sites/default/files/files/form/i-9.pdf), and business travel purposes)
    1. [ ] New team member: Access BambooHR, set a secure password and fill out any missing details of your profile; specifically your address, phone number(s), banking information, ethnicity and emergency contact information.
 Make sure to add the country code to phone numbers (i.e. all numbers should start with `+`).
    1. [ ] People Ops (Admin): Move the applicant to the "Hired" bucket in Workable, this automagically creates their profile in BambooHR.
    1. [ ] People Ops (Specialist): Find the profile on BambooHR and enable "self-service".
    1. [ ] People Ops (Specialist): In BambooHR, input [relevant data](https://about.gitlab.com/handbook/people-operations/system-processes/#adding-a-new-team-member-to-bamboohr) into the GitLabbers profile.
 Be sure to add the personal and work email address before saving the newly entered information.
-   1. [ ] People Ops (Specialist): file signed contract with PIAA or NDA+IP agreements in BambooHR profile under "Documents"-->"Signed Contract/Offer Letter".
+   1. [ ] People Ops (Specialist): File signed contract with PIAA or NDA+IP agreements in BambooHR profile under "Documents"-->"Signed Contract/Offer Letter".
 Set the uploaded documents to "shared" so that the team member can also view them.
 For GitLab Inc. contractor agreements, also file the W9.
 If the contract has any exceptions to the IP agreement, check the applicable box under the Jobs tab.
-   1. [ ] People Ops (Specialist): file photo ID in BambooHR profile under "Documents"--> "Verification Docs"
+   1. [ ] People Ops (Specialist): File photo ID in BambooHR profile under "Documents"--> "Verification Docs"
-   1. [ ] People Ops (Specialist): list any stock options that were part of the offer in BambooHR profile under "Benefits"--> "Stock Options"
+   1. [ ] People Ops (Specialist): List any stock options that were part of the offer in BambooHR profile under "Benefits"--> "Stock Options"
-1. [ ] New team member: read [Handbooks](https://about.gitlab.com/handbook/), read the relevant onboarding pages that are linked from there, and become comfortable with Git and the GitLab workflow.
+1. [ ] New team member: Read [Handbooks](https://about.gitlab.com/handbook/), read the relevant onboarding pages that are linked from there, and become comfortable with Git and the GitLab workflow.
 1. [ ] Calendars & Agenda
    1. [ ] People Ops (Admin): Add entry to availability calendar so the team can see when new people are joining.
    1. [ ] People Ops (Admin): Give team member access to the GitLab availability calendar.